LeiLi-Uchicago/RVEAtlas/README.md

 AI setup skill: <https://github.com/LeiLi-Uchicago/RVEAtlas_Skill>

-## Current Apps and Data Paths
+## Current Datasets

-- **FLU Explorer:** Human influenza amino acid and nucleotide variation across subtypes, clades, countries/regions, and collection dates.
+- **FLU:** Human influenza amino acid and nucleotide variation across subtypes, clades, countries/regions, and collection dates.
-- **RSV Explorer:** RSV A/B clade-aware amino acid variation.
+- **RSV:** RSV A/B clade-aware amino acid variation.
-- **COVID Explorer:** SARS-CoV-2 clade-aware amino acid variation.
+- **COVID:** SARS-CoV-2 clade-aware amino acid variation.
-- **AAExplorer:** Universal viewer for NextAA outputs from supported Nextclade3/Nextstrain datasets; current website example uses CHIKV.
+- **CHIKV:** Universal viewer for NextAA outputs from supported Nextclade3/Nextstrain datasets; current website example uses CHIKV.

-The Shiny app uses the navbar pathogen and subtype controls to switch between available datasets.
+The Shiny app uses the navbar pathogen and subtype controls to switch between available datasets, with an animated loading overlay for smooth transitions.
+Only pathogens whose cache is present are selectable; the app can be deployed with any single pathogen (or any subset) and starts cleanly, with the others shown as "Unavailable".
 Dataset methods and notes are stored in `APP_INFO_FLU.md`, `APP_INFO_RSV.md`, `APP_INFO_COVID.md`, and `APP_INFO_CHIKV.md`.
 Shared platform-wide update notes are stored in `APP_INFO_PLATFORM.md` and displayed after each pathogen-specific Methods & Info page.

 ## Key Features

+### Home / Pathogen Chooser

+- Landing page with per-pathogen artwork cards, descriptions, and subtype chips, grouped into pathogen-specific and universal-configuration tiers.
+- Cards mark the active dataset as "Viewing" and any pathogen without a cache as "Unavailable".

 ### Dataset Insights

 - Summarizes total sequences, represented countries, and collection time span.
 - Visualizes sequencing volume over time, regional composition, and subtype or metadata breakdowns.
+- The Year / Year-Month breakdown supports a selectable sub-category (color) and highlights the COVID-19 pandemic window (Mar 2020 – May 2023) as a translucent band.

 ### Genetic Clade